-37. To enable the Court to decide quickly whether the expedited procedure or the urgent preliminary ruling procedure should be applied, the request must set out precisely the matters of fact and law which establish the urgency and, in particular, the risks involved in following the ordinary procedure.
+- 44. To enable the Court of Justice or the General Court to decide quickly whether the expedited procedure or the urgent preliminary ruling procedure should be applied, the request must set out precisely the matters of fact and of law which establish the urgency and, in particular, the risks involved in following the ordinary procedure.
 In so far as it is possible to do so, the referring court or tribunal must also briefly state its view on the answer to be given to the questions referred.
-Such a statement makes it easier for the parties to the main proceedings and the other interested persons participating in the procedure to define their positions, and therefore contributes to the rapidity of the procedure.

-- 38. The request for the application of the expedited procedure or the urgent procedure must in any event be submitted in an unambiguous form that enables the Registry to establish immediately that the file has to be dealt with in a particular way.
-Accordingly, the referring court or tribunal is requested to specify which of the two procedures is required in the particular case, and to mention in its request the relevant article of the Rules of Procedure (Article 105 for the expedited procedure or Article 107 for the urgent procedure).
-That mention must be included in a clearly identifiable place in its order for reference or in a separate letter from the referring court or tribunal. - 39.
+Such a statement makes it easier for the parties to the main proceedings and the other interested persons participating in the procedure to define their positions, and therefore contributes to the rapidity of the procedure. - 45.
+The request for the application of the expedited procedure or the urgent procedure must in any event be submitted in an unambiguous form that enables the Registry to establish immediately that the file has to be dealt with in a particular way.
+Accordingly, the referring court or tribunal is requested to specify which of the two procedures is required in the particular case, and to mention in its request the relevant article of the Rules of Procedure concerned (Article 105 of the Rules of Procedure of the Court of Justice or Article 237 of the Rules of Procedure of the General Court for the expedited procedure or Article 107 of the Rules of Procedure of the Court of Justice for the urgent procedure).
+That mention must be included in a clearly identifiable place in its order for reference or in a separate letter from the referring court or tribunal. - 46.
 As regards the order for reference itself, it is particularly important that it should be concise where the matter is urgent, as this will help to ensure the rapidity of the procedure.

-Communication between the Court, the referring court or tribunal and the parties to the main proceedings
+Communication between the Court of Justice or the General Court and the referring court or tribunal as well as the parties to the main proceedings

-- 40. A court or tribunal submitting a request for the expedited procedure or the urgent procedure to be applied is requested to send that request and the order for reference itself together with the text of the latter in an editable format (word processing software such as 'Word', 'Open Office' or 'LibreOffice') by means of the e-Curia application or by email (DDP-GreffeCour@curia.europa.eu). - 41.
-In order to facilitate subsequent communication by the Court with the referring court or tribunal and with the parties to the main proceedings, the referring court or tribunal is also requested to state its email address and any fax number which may be used by the Court, together with the email addresses and any fax numbers of the representatives of the parties to the main proceedings.
+- 47. A court or tribunal submitting a request for the expedited procedure or the urgent procedure to be applied is requested to send that request and the order for reference itself together with the text of the latter in an editable format by means of the e-Curia application or by email (DDP-GreffeCour@curia.europa.eu). - 48.
+In order to facilitate subsequent communication by the Court of Justice or the General Court with the referring court or tribunal and with the parties to the main proceedings, the referring court or tribunal is also requested to state its email address which may be used by the Court of Justice or the General Court, together with the email addresses of the representatives of the parties to the main proceedings.